jdm/tiger/README.md

 # Key Features

-- ✅ Easy-to-use timeline to author animations
+- ✅ Easy-to-use timeline to author animations.
-- ✅ Supports perspectives for any 2D game (top-down, sidescroller, isometric, etc.)
+- ✅ Supports perspectives for any 2D game (top-down, sidescroller, isometric, etc.).
-- ✅ Automatically hot-reloads source images when they are changed
+- ✅ Automatically hot-reloads source images when they are changed.
-- ✅ Packs animation frames into texture atlases
+- ✅ Packs animation frames into texture atlases.
-- ✅ Can add and tag hitboxes
+- ✅ Can add and tag hitboxes.
-- ✅ Flexible template system exports metadata in any text-based format
+- ✅ Flexible template system exports metadata in any text-based format.
-- ✅ Free and open-source with a permissive license
+- ✅ Free and open-source with a permissive license.

 Note that Tiger is not: